Discover how top retailers hit 10% conversion rates by using these eCommerce optimization tips that increase trust and interest from customers.

 Such technical depth might overwhelm users on another store, but for NewEgg’s savvy customers, this is a necessity for making a purchase decision.

-Creating content that helps customers choose products offers four benefits:
+Creating content that helps customers choose products offers three benefits:

 - Helps your store get social shares and traffic.